-- 12. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - Students who leave school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out.
+13. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission.

+a.
+Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out.